 - Then my mother said that she had to take my father.

 - The psychologist said that I should calm down.

 - I responded I ought to leave the office.

 - Mark said that he loved visiting China and Korea.

 - Martin said that he could be a great president.

 - Bobby will say that he has already done Direct and Indirect Exercises.

-I hope the direct and indirect exercises was helpful to you and if you would like to know more about direct or quoted speech, or indirect or reported speech, check out more in the given links below.
+I hope the direct and indirect exercises were helpful to you and if you would like to know more about direct or quoted speech, or indirect or reported speech, check out more in the book below.